 More and more people are causing forest fires in the backcountry.
 Consider not having a fire when backpacking, unless you absolutely need it for survival.
-To be honest with you, the last time I had a campfire while backpacking was when Squirrel and I were soaking wet from hiking in the rain for four hours.
-That would be an appropriate time to have a fire in the back country.
+To be honest with you, the last time I had a campfire while backpacking was when John and I were soaking wet from hiking in the rain for four hours.
+That would be an appropriate time to have a fire in the backcountry.
 Fires scar the landscape, and most people do not properly put them out.
-You need to drown the crap out of it, or bury it in four to six inches of dirt.
-I don’t know about you, but after I’ve slogged 15 miles with my house on my back, a fire is the last thing on my mind.
+You need to drown the crap out of it or bury it in four to six inches of dirt.
+I don’t know about you, but after I’ve slogged 15 miles with my house on my back, fire is the last thing on my mind.

 If you are at a campsite, use a designated fire ring, don’t move it, or make another one.
 Again, use what is there.
 Keep fires small, only use what you can break with your hands.
 Use dead branches, preferably those that have been on the ground and never cut live branches for a fire.
 Ask yourself if a giant fire is necessary.
 Also, please, for the love of all things wild, don’t burn your trash.
 It’s horrid for the atmosphere.
 Even paper products contain ink that is awful for the environment.
 Not to mention burning food waste or trash that contained food can attract unwanted visitors.

 This brings me to my next point.
 Don’t feed the wildlife!
 My friend Vivian and I were on top of Fletcher Mountain, a low-trafficked Colorado 13er, and we came across the most daring pika I’ve ever seen.
 That thing climbed all over me and tried to eat Vivian’s brightly-colored pack straps.
 I never thought I’d say I would be attacked by a pika, but it happened.
 That’s not normal pika behavior.
 Sure, they might munch through a bag or two (or three!) if you leave it on the ground unattended, but this little guy showed zero fear.